yuribreion1/yuribreion1/README.md

 ### Hi there 👋

-💬   About me

-I'm Yuri, Business Analyst powered by development skills earned during the road.
+I'm Yuri, brazillian Business Analyst powered by development skills earned during the road.
 I'm glad to see you here.
 I like server side technologies and you'll see many of them here, with different languages.

-📫   How to reach me: yuribreion@gmail.com

 <img align="center" height="250" width="400" alt="GIF" src="https://github.com/JayantGoel001/JayantGoel001/blob/master/GIF/code.gif">